-- Hill-climbing methods face a danger of getting trapped in local optima. - Local search can make one backward move. - Simulated annealing is designed to escape local optima and can make uphill moves at any time. - Hill-climbing, local search and SA work on complete solutions. - SA has many parameters to worry about (temperature, rate of reductions, ...). - The more sophisticated the method, the more you have to use your judgment as to hwo it should be utilized.
+- Hill-climbing methods face a danger of getting trapped in local optima and need to be started from different points. - Local search can make one backward move. - Simulated annealing is designed to escape local optima and can make uphill moves at any time. - Hill-climbing, local search and SA work on complete solutions. - SA has many parameters to worry about (temperature, rate of reductions, ...). - The more sophisticated the method, the more you have to use your judgment as to how it should be utilized.